EnigmaCurry/d.rymcg.tech/tiddlywiki-nodejs/README.md

    images downloaded separately.
  * Automatic publishing to a read-only static snapshot.
 Guests do not need to be authenticated.
 (Turned off by default)
+ * JPEG EXIF data is stripped and filenames are randomized.
+(The tiddler retains the original filename).
  * Configurable Default Tiddlers for the main page on the public site (this can be different than the default tiddlers seen by the admin page).